Samaritan is taking steps to protect patients, families, staff, and community from the Coronavirus. Find out more.

-Complementary hospice and palliative therapies add an extra dimension of care to hospice’s commitment to nurturing the mind, body, and spirit.
-They work with the hospice team (nurse, social worker, spiritual support counselor, among others) to promote comfort and support for patients and their families.
+Integrative and complementary hospice and palliative therapies add an extra dimension of care to hospice’s commitment to nurturing the mind, body, and spirit.
+These therapies are tools that enhance the hospice team’s (nurse, social worker, spiritual support counselor, among others) ability to promote comfort and support for patients and their families.

 These approaches have essential comforting value to those coping with the end of life and are provided by staff and volunteers.

-The benefits of complementary therapies translate into improved quality of life.
+The benefits of integrative and complementary therapies translate into improved quality of life.
 Samaritan offers massage therapy, music therapy, pet therapy, and aroma therapy.

 Betty Lou was feeling hopeless before she called Samaritan.
 But, she quickly realized that hospice care isn’t only for the last few days of life.
 The 81-year-old decided to stop curative treatments for her breast cancer.
 As part of her plan of care, her hospice nurse recommended massage therapy.

-As a complementary hospice/palliative therapy, music can make a difference between withdrawal and awareness, between isolation and interaction, and between chronic pain and comfort.
+As an integrative hospice therapy, music can make a difference between withdrawal and awareness, between isolation and interaction, and between chronic pain and comfort.

 Robert is 72 years old and living with heart failure.
 He doesn’t say much and his appetite isn’t what it used to be.
 He’s anxious about his diagnosis and worried about being a burden on his family.
 He even told his best buddies to stop visiting on Thursday afternoons – a standing date they’ve had for more than 7 years.

-In time, Robert’s reminiscing dials down his anxiety about impending chest pain and temporarily eases his shortness of breath.
+In time, Robert’s reminiscing dials down his anxiety about impending chest pain and temporarily eases his shortness of breath . . . continued.

 Dogs have a long-standing history of providing faithful companionship.
 These loyal animals are one of the best sources of comfort for any human – including hospice patients and their families.
 That’s where Samaritan’s complementary hospice pet therapy comes in.